Richard Rogers (serial killer): Investigation and arrest

 On August 26, 1993, an anonymous tip came in about a nurse who worked at the Mount Sinai Hospital.
 According to the tip, the man met the nurse at a gay bar and took him home.
 While the man was sleeping, the nurse tried to tie him up, but the man resisted and fled.
 The tipper claimed that he coincidentally met the nurse again at the Townhouse bar.
 The nurse asked the man to go to his home again, but the man refused.
 The person who sent the tip didn't know the nurse's name, so detectives requested information about all the male nurses who worked at Mount Sinai and lived in Staten Island.
 Photos of these men were shown to a bartender who saw Sakara with the suspect.
-When she saw Rogers' photo, she noted that he had similar hair to the suspect, but couldn't make a positive identification, so investigators moved on.
+When she saw Rogers's photo, she noted that he had similar hair to the suspect, but could not make a positive identification, so investigators moved on.
 The task force was later disbanded in November 1993.

 In April 1999, the New Jersey State Police became aware of a fingerprint-lifting technique known as vacuum metal deposition, which used metallic vapors to make invisible and latent fingerprints visible.
 Gloves and over three dozen plastic bags from the crime scenes were sent to a Toronto forensic lab to be analyzed.
 Six months later, scientists were able to lift 35 fingerprints and a few palm prints from the evidence.
-Packets with the prints and details of the case were sent to the fifty states and Puerto Rico, so that they could be run through each state's individual AFIS systems.
-The prints were matched to Richard Rogers from Maine's fingerprint database.
-Rogers' prints had been on file since his 1973 arrest, but Maine's AFIS system had not gone online until 2001.
+Packets with the prints and details of the case were sent to the 50 states and Puerto Rico, so that they could be run through each state's individual AFIS systems.
+The prints were matched to Richard Rogers in Maine's fingerprint database.
+Rogers's prints had been on file since his 1973 arrest, but Maine's AFIS system didn't go online until 2001.

 Arrest

 On May 28, 2001, police approached Rogers at his job, telling him he was a victim of credit card fraud so that he would agree to be questioned.
 When they made it to the interrogation room, detectives told him that they were actually investigating the murders he was suspected of.
-Rogers admitted to knowing Michael Sakara; But after figuring out that police had linked him to the murders, Rogers requested counsel and was subsequently arrested.
+Rogers admitted to knowing Michael Sakara, but after figuring out that police had linked him to the murders, Rogers requested counsel and was arrested.
 His bail bond was set at $1,000,000.

-During a search of Rogers' home, investigators discovered more circumstantial evidence linking him to the murders.
+During a search of Rogers's home, investigators discovered more circumstantial evidence linking him to the murders.
 Firstly, they found a bottle of Versed, a medication commonly used as a date rape drug.
-Rogers' carpet fibers were also consistent with those found on Mulcahy's body, and plastic bags in his home were similar to ones the victims body parts were wrapped in.
-Additionally, they discovered highlighted passages with mentions of decapitation and dismemberment in Rogers' bible, videotapes of horror films, a New Jersey road map, and polaroids of shirtless men with stab wounds drawn on them.
+Rogers's carpet fibers were also consistent with those found on Mulcahy's body, and plastic bags in his home were similar to ones the victims' body parts were wrapped in.
+Additionally, they discovered highlighted passages about decapitation and dismemberment in Rogers's Bible, videotapes of horror films, a New Jersey road map, and Polaroid pictures of shirtless men with stab wounds drawn on them.